nitaiaharoni1/react-restaurant-app/README.md

 3. A fork/clone of this repo

 #### Running locally
-1. In react-restaurant-website directory run in terminal: `npm start`
+1. In react-restaurant-website directory run in terminal: `npm run app`
 2. Open http://localhost:3000